-Scott Guglielmino serves as senior vice president, programming and X Games, at ESPN, responsible for the company’s multiplatform domestic soccer (FIFA, UEFA, USSF, MLS) strategy and all aspects of the X Games franchise.
+Scott Guglielmino serves as senior vice president, programming and X Games, at ESPN, responsible for the company’s multiplatform domestic soccer (FIFA, UEFA, USSF, MLS) strategy and all aspects of the X Games (X Games, Winter X Games, etc.) franchise.
 Guglielmino, who joined ESPN in 1993 and has advanced in the programming department, was promoted to senior vice president in June 2010.

-Since 1998, Guglielmino has played a significant role in ESPN’s soccer coverage.
-He was a major contributor in the decision to televise the highly successful FIFA Women’s World Cup in 1999, and continues to oversee the company’s plans for the FIFA World Cup and FIFA Women’s World Cup tournaments, as ESPN have rights for these properties in the United States through 2014.
+Since 1998, Guglielmino has played an increasingly significant role in ESPN’s soccer strategy.
+He has acquired the media rights to many soccer properties such as the FIFA World Cup, English Premier League, EURO Championship, MLS and US Soccer.
+He was a major contributor in the decision to acquire and televise the highly successful and groundbreaking FIFA Women’s World Cup in 1999, and continues to oversee the company’s plans for the FIFA World Cup and FIFA Women’s World Cup tournaments, as ESPN have rights for these properties in the United States through 2014.
 He led the largest and most comprehensive commitment of resources to one sporting event in ESPN’s history – the highly successful 2010 FIFA World Cup South Africa.

 Guglielmino has been involved in ESPN Content Development, formerly ESPN Original Entertainment, since its infancy, including the development and launch of Two Minute Drill.
 He was the planner of record for the highly acclaimed and award-winning ESPN SportsCentury series, coordinating early development of the overall project.